John Bracken: Premier of Manitoba

 In 1922, the United Farmers of Manitoba unexpectedly won the provincial election.
 The UFM's expectations had been so low going into the election that they had not even named a leader and ran candidates in only two thirds of the seats.

 With their upset victory, the UFM faced the task of naming a leader who would become the province's new premier.
-After federal MPs Thomas Crerar and Robert Hoey turned down the UFM's offer, they turned to Bracken, who accepted, and he was sworn in as premier on August 8.
-He entered the legislature a few months later after winning a deferred election in the northern riding of The Pas.
-(A similar situation had occurred with Ernest C. Drury when the United Farmers of Ontario won the 1919 election in that province.)
+After federal MPs Thomas Crerar and Robert Hoey turned down the UFM's offer, they turned to Bracken, who accepted.
+His selection was a surprise, as he had never sought public office and had not been identified with the party prior to becoming its leader.
+He was sworn in as premier on August 8 and entered the legislature a few months later after winning a deferred election in the northern riding of The Pas.

 Bracken was a political outsider and gave the UFM the professional grounding it needed.
 The United Farmers generally rejected the partisanship of the Liberal and Conservative parties and favoured government policies based on independence and principles of business management.
 The UFM governed as the Progressive Party of Manitoba, and Bracken served as Manitoba's premier for over 20 years.

 Bracken's government was, in most respects, conservative and cautious.
 It was dominated by rural interests, who controlled the Legislative Assembly of Manitoba.
 The first past the post voting system used in rural single-member districts was replaced by alternative voting during his government's reign.
 Labour did not fare well under Bracken's leadership; he had little sympathy for the leaders of the Winnipeg General Strike and once fired a number of government workers to show his independence from organized labour.